 - Semi-Gloss paints have a glossy finish that is not as highly reflective as the gloss paints.
 They offer good stain resistance and are easy to clean.
 We use this on most of our trim painting projects.
 Although available in latex and oil based formulations, most experts agree that 100% acrylic latex formulas are the best quality.

 - Gloss is often called “High Gloss” and has a highly reflective finish.
 They are the toughest, most durable and most stain-resistant types of paints.
 They are also easier to clean.
 However, gloss paints tend to highlight surface imperfections.
 A good level surface for a gloss finish is a must.
 Gloss paints are also called enamels.
 They are available in latex or alkyd based formulations.
 The latex paints dry more quickly, resist yellowing and have more mildew resistance.
 Alkyd paints offer greater hardness and abrasion resistance.

 Both the semi-gloss paints and gloss paints are recommended in bathrooms, kitchens, cabinets, doors, windows and window trim.

-If in doubt to the best finish for a particular area in your home or business, be sure to ask Carter Custom Painting’s estimator when he comes out to quote a price on your home.
-Usually I will be able to help you choose a finish based on my knowledge, your particular situation, and past experience with the product.
+If in doubt to the best finish for a particular area in your home or business, be sure to ask Carter Custom Painting’s estimator when he or she comes out to quote a price on your home.
+Usually they will be able to help you choose a finish based on their knowledge, your particular situation, and past experience with the product.
 Also, be aware that the cost of the paint may vary depending on the particular finish you choose.
 However, choosing the right finish from the start may save you more in the end.